Content Management Systems – WordPress CMS Explained

-Through the admin area, you can add and edit users, manage content including pages, posts, images, videos, media files, and custom post types.
+Through the admin area, you can add and edit users and manage content, including pages, posts, images, videos, media files, and custom post types.
 You can also create and manage menus and plugins to extend the features of your WordPress website.

 The Features of Content Management Systems (CMS)

-They are many Content Management Systems (CMS), but all of them offer pretty much the same features.
+There are many Content Management Systems (CMS), but they all offer pretty much the same features.